KStaszelis/Dog_Challenger/README.md

 ## Content

 **The application consists of five screens:**
-**wellcome** that encourages the use of the application **choice** that allows user to choose the breed and age of dog and counts the daily demand for walks **main** that allows user to start the walk
+**wellcome** that encourages the use of the application, **choice** that allows user to choose the breed and age of dog and counts the daily demand for walks, **main** that allows user to start the walk,
-**steps** that measure the amount of steps made during the walk using internal pedometer in device (expo-sensor used) **statistics** shows the weekly statistisc of the walks (under construction)
+**steps** that measure the amount of steps made during the walk using internal pedometer in device (expo-sensor used), **statistics** shows the weekly statistisc of the walks (under construction)

 ## Built with